auth0/docs/articles/services/custom-implementation.md

 ---
 title: Custom Implementation
-description: How Auth0 Professional Services can help you implement your solution
+description: Professional Services that can help you implement your Auth0 solution
 toc: true
 topics:
     - ps